2022-2023 Undergraduate & Graduate Catalog

 Graduate Academic Policy on the Transfer of Credit to a Graduate Program

-1. Graduate credit from regionally accredited institutions or the equivalent will be considered for transfer to a degree program where the credit
+1. Graduate credit from regionally or nationally accredited institutions will be considered for transfer to a degree program where the credit

-e. is not an independent learning, project, or similar experience.
+e. is not an independent learning, project, or similar experience; and

 2. The acceptance of credit in transfer is at the discretion of the graduate program director of the degree program to which the credit will be applied.